 Announcement for the Office of Combative Sports

 The Office of Combative Sports requires that any promoter requesting to conduct an event must also adhere the COVID-19 Guidelines for Minnesota Combative Sports.
-These guidelines are subject to modification based on the course of the pandemic and guidance from the MN Department of Health (MDH) and Centers for Disease Control and Prevention (CDC), and Executive Orders issued by the Governor’s Office.
+These guidelines are subject to modification based on the course of the pandemic and guidance from the Minnesota Department of Health and Centers for Disease Control and Prevention, and Executive Orders issued by the Governor’s Office.

 This fluid situation is continually being monitored and adjusted which may result in rapid guideline modifications.
 Promoters and all other licensed participants in combative sports events are responsible to adhere to the most up-to-date guidance.
 View current guidelines here.